 This shift keeps the visuals engaging without disorienting the audience.
 It's a fundamental trick to maintain a coherent flow while offering a fresh perspective.

-Q.3.
+Q3.
 Is video editing hard?

 A. The perceived difficulty in video editing largely depends on a project’s complexity and the editor’s expertise.